-Boy, 15, found guilty of murdering man after row in Asda supermarket
+Boy, 15, convicted of murdering innocent shopper after Asda toilet row

 Jurors were shown CCTV footage of the attack, in which Mr Kirwarn can be seen getting stabbed in the heart.

-Prosecutors said the film showed three members of the group handling two separate knives before the fatal stabbing of Mr Kirwan.
+Prosecutors said the film showed three members of the group handling two separate knives before the fatal stabbing.

 The group travelled to Redditch from the Birmingham area by train and wore face coverings on the journey.
+Jurors were asked to determine whether the boys were acting as a pack.

-The court had heard there was no doubt the convicted boy had stabbed Mr Kirwarn.
+The boy convicted of murder, who appeared in court by video-link, had admitted stabbing Mr Kirwan.
+He showed little reaction as the jury returned its guilty verdict, glancing to his left and then at a floor, before continuing to watch other verdicts being returned.

 Prosecutors said the boy had claimed he suffered from mental disorders at the time of the killing which substantially impaired his ability to form a rational judgement.